 The downside, of course, is that you don’t really get a chance to set down long-term roots.
 You make friends in lots of places, but you don’t have the kind of relationships where you say, “I’ve been friends with this person since kindergarten, and we grew up together all the way through high school.”
 It’s not that I don’t have long-term friends, I do, but it’s different.
 Most of them live in different parts of the world, so we don’t get to see each other in person as often as we’d like.

 The other big downside for me personally, is that the idea of “home” is a difficult one.
-I call Ohio my home because the eight years I lived there, from age twelve to twenty, was where I “grew up.”
+I call Ohio my home because I was born there, I have family and friends there, and the eight years I lived there, from age twelve to twenty, was where I “grew up.”
 As a point of order, I’m not sure I’ve actually ever grown up, or ever want to, but that’s a whole different post. 🙂

 I’ve gone back to Ohio many times over the years to visit with my family, but hadn’t been back in several years.
 On a recent visit I took my drone and decided to shoot some footage where I grew up and in my favorite park.
 I wanted to show people just how green and beautiful it really is in the spring and summer.
 What started out as a simple goal of shooting some landscape drone footage, turned into quite the philosophical experience.